 - Need custom functionalities?
 Learn to code

 Grav is a modern open-source flat-file CMS.
 A flat-file CMS does not have a database but saves the data directly into files and folders.
-While we have encountered Grav previously in EMDYN case study (we actually moved away from it rather than use it) so, I wanted to check it once more if the idea behind flat-file CMSs is interesting.
+While we have encountered Grav previously in EMDYN case study (we actually moved away from it rather than use it) so, I wanted to check once more if the idea behind flat-file CMSs is interesting.

 Since you are not dependent on databases it should make the development and migration much easier while providing you with good performance results.

 Grav is simple, efficient, and fast but only for some use cases.
-It works best for small and mid-sized blogs and that seems to be a common feel in many reviews I’ve come across.
+It works best for small and mid-sized blogs and that seems to be a common feeling in many reviews I’ve come across.

 - Simple to use

 - Easy creation of templates and content

 Cockpit is a self-hosted, open-sourced headless, API-driven CMS.
 In all honesty, we rarely had it on our radar (probably because it is loved mostly by VueJS devs).
 Joking aside it seems to be perfect when in need of a flexible content structure but don’t want to be limited in how to use the content.
 So, no predefined content models but the ones you make yourself.

 Small and mid-scale websites are the best use cases for Cockpit.

 - Cockpit addons.